Here are the submissions against the Principles of the Treaty of Waitangi Bill I wrote for myself, my family and my band. They're in this order -

 We recommend the Government:

 The Biscuits are a pop punk band based in Tāmaki Makaurau, Aotearoa.
 Its members are Brenda Dwane (Cook Island Māori), Brent Bidlake (pākeha) and Indira Neville (pākeha).
-The band’s been around for 30 years, played numerous shows, made numerous recordings and had some alternative radio chart success.
+The band’s been around for 20 years, played numerous shows, made numerous recordings and had some alternative radio chart success.

-We support tino rangatiratanga and the unique position of Maori as tangata whenua.
+The Biscuits oppose the Principles of the Treaty of Waitangi Bill.
+We support tino rangatiratanga and the unique position of Māori as tangata whenua.

 In Aotearoa there is a long history of protest music focused on Māori pride and resistance.
 Some examples are Ka Manu By Rob Ruha, One Brotherhood by Herbs, E Tū by Upper Hutt Posse, and Ōrākau by Half/Time.
 These important songs - and many others – reflect and reinforce Te Tiriti o Waitangi.